djvill/APLS/doc/how-to-use/search.md

 {: .try-it }
 > To find all matches for syllables with /ʊ/ that have secondary stress:
 > 1. Go to the [_search_ page](https://apls.pitt.edu/labbcat/search).
-> 1. Select the `phonology` layer in the layer selection menu and click the checkbox for the <span class="layer">syllables</span> layer to make the syllables input field appear.
+> 1. Select the `phonology` layer in the layer selector and click the checkbox for the <span class="layer">syllables</span> layer to make the syllables input field appear.
 > 1. Click the drop-down menu button (![]({{ '/assets/img/expand-down.svg' | relative_url }}){: style="height:1rem;"}) and select `secondary` under the `STRESS` heading.
 > 1. Enter `.*` after `"` in the syllables input field.
 > 1. Click the drop-down menu button (![]({{ '/assets/img/expand-down.svg' | relative_url }}){: style="height:1rem;"}) and select `ʊ` under the `VOWEL` heading.